theworldcloud/html-scraper/docs/functions/findAll.md

 ```

 \
-A example of how to use the `find` function is provided below:
+A example of how to use the `findAll` function is provided below:
 ```typescript
 const elements = /** variable of document or element **/.findAll('span');
 ```